zmercedes/RubeGoldbergVR/README.md

  	- grab on grip press. on grip release, stays in place
  	- grab/release actions are now in the ControllerInput base class.
  6. [ ] 6. gameplay!
- 	- create collectible that ball must touch in order to win
+ 	- [x] - create collectible that ball must touch in order to win
- 	- reenable collectible on ball touching floor
+ 	- [x] - reenable collectible on ball touching floor
- 	- create goal that loads next level on ball hitting it after having collected all collectibles
+ 	- [ ] - create goal that loads next level on ball hitting it after having collected all collectibles
- 	- create anti cheating mechanics: the ball must be thrown from initial platform area in order to not trigger this mechanic
+ 	- [x] - create anti cheating mechanics: the ball must be thrown from initial platform area in order to not trigger this mechanic
- 	- 4 different levels
+ 	- [ ] - 4 different levels
- 	- can limit the number of objects that can be placed in a level, can vary per level
+ 	- [x] - can limit the number of objects that can be placed in a level, can vary per level
  7. [ ] 7. final polish!
- 	- set appropriate scale and physics on objects
+ 	- [ ] - set appropriate scale and physics on objects
- 	- rework the target object to show pointer above target position
+ 	- [ ] - rework the target object to show pointer above target position
- 	- highlight objects when they're within grab range
+ 	- [ ] - highlight objects when they're within grab range
- 	- deleting objects
+ 	- [ ] - deleting objects
- 	- create instruction UI
+ 	- [ ] - create instruction UI
- 	- make environment nice
+ 	- [ ] - make environment nice
- 	- runs at 90fps
+ 	- [ ] - runs at 90fps

-# _**About this Project**_
+# About this Project
-This project took about 2-3 weeks worth of work to complete.
+This project took about 3-4 weeks worth of work to complete.
 I really enjoyed learning SteamVR and hooking up various functions to the controllers.
 I found a couple of things very challenging while creating this project; among these were figuring out how to best organize the code I was writing, and implementing the specific teleportation mechanic I desired.
 I ran and tested this environment using the HTC Vive.